BPL-v2/tools/README.md

 - Use ↑/↓ arrow keys to navigate
 - Press Enter to select
 - Choose your tool, then choose run mode (once or continuous)
+- When using a feature for the first time, you'll be prompted to enter required credentials
+- The application will offer to show step-by-step instructions for obtaining each credential
+- Sensitive values (tokens, session IDs) are hidden while typing for security

+### Environment Variables

+The application uses environment variables stored in a `.env` file for configuration.
+The tool will automatically:

+- Prompt you for any missing required environment variables when you first use a feature
+- Offer to show detailed instructions on how to obtain each environment variable
+- Save your inputs to the `.env` file for future use
+- Use hidden input for sensitive values (tokens, session IDs)
+- Load existing values from the `.env` file on startup

+Required variables by feature:

+- **Check Player Names**: No environment variables required
+- **Handle Private League Invites**: `BPL_TOKEN`, `POESESSID`, `PRIVATE_LEAGUE_ID`
+- **Guild Stash Monitor**: `BPL_TOKEN`, `POESESSID`, `GUILD_ID`

+You can still manually edit the `.env` file if needed, or use the provided `.env.example` as a template.

 ## Development